germanysources/FOSSwareSearch/README.md

 application, if the preview features are changing.

 ## System/Library requirements ##
-The application was tested on jre 8 with the bash shell.
-The windows shell isn't fully supported in this version.
+The application was tested on jre 8.
+The binaries are compiled for jre 8.

 ## Contributing ##
 Contributions are welcome.
 If you know an open source hosting provider, which